-Reference actions of EUSDR Action Plan
+Reference Actions of the EUSDR Action Plan

-European Commission's Document SEC(2010) 1489, December 2010:
+(European Commission's Document SEC(2010) 1489, December 2010):

 "To combat institutional capacity and public service related problems in the Danube region"